-Immigration raid leaves dozens of children behind
+Community members discuss immigration raid that left behind dozens of children

-LORAIN, Ohio– The fallout continues after two immigration raids netted more than 100 undocumented workers in Northeast Ohio.
+LORAIN, Ohio-- The fallout continues after two immigration raids netted more than 100 undocumented workers in Northeast Ohio.

 The U.S. Immigration and Customs Enforcement conducted the stings at Corso's Flower and Garden Care in Sandusky and Castalia on Tuesday.
 The operation, prompted by a woman using stolen identity documents in October, resulted in 114 arrests.